sdutrapereira/playfair/Introduction/Introduction.md

 # Introduction

-Shortly before the French Revolution, and deeply embedded in the eighteenth century’s fascination with numbers, statistics, and tables, the English writer, engineer, and somewhat disreputable figure [William Playfair](https://en.wikipedia.org/wiki/William_Playfair) published 1786 his [Commercial and Political Atlas](https://gallica.bnf.fr/ark:/12148/bpt6k1504263t), a book in which statistical data were, for the first time, represented in graphical form.
-The atlas marks the birth of the line, bar, and pie charts, and with them, the beginning of data visualization as we know it today.
+Shortly before the French Revolution and deeply embedded in the eighteenth century’s fascination with numbers, statistics and tables, the English writer, engineer, and somewhat disreputable figure [William Playfair](https://en.wikipedia.org/wiki/William_Playfair) published 1786 his [Commercial and Political Atlas](https://gallica.bnf.fr/ark:/12148/bpt6k1504263t), a book in which statistical data were, for the first time, represented in graphical form.
+The *Atlas* marks the birth of the line, bar, and pie charts, and with them, the beginning of data visualization as we know it today.

 :::{aside} Between trust and effectiveness